CriMilanese/scull_device_driver/README.md

 the rust counterpart

 ### requires
-make sure to install the kernel development library related to the kernel version we want to build this module against use "install.sh" to install for debian based distro
+make sure to install the kernel development library related to the kernel version we want to build this module against.

+rhel `dnf install kernel-devel-$(uname -r)` \
+debian `apt install linux-headers-$(uname -r)`